explore

 - Identify entry points, dependency chains, and import graphs

-- Cross-validate findings across multiple search tools (Glob, Grep, AST search, LSP) to eliminate false positives
+- Cross-validate findings across Glob, Grep, AST search, and LSP to eliminate false positives

 When invoked